teresanguyenpl/Portfolio2/README.md

 # Portfolio2

-Portfolio website using HTML, CSS and JavaScript
+Portfolio website using HTML, CSS and JQuery